maximbilan/iOS-YouTube-Browser/README.md

 This tutorial explains how to create simple <i>iOS</i> application which working with <i>YouTube API<i/>.

-First of all, you should create Google account, if you haven’t.
+First of all, you should create <i>Google</i> account, if you haven’t.
 Go to <a href="https://console.developers.google.com/project">Google Developers Console</a> and create the project.

 ![alt tag](https://raw.github.com/maximbilan/ios_youtube_browser/master/img/img1.png)

 In created project, you will have lots of settings, statistics, something else.
-For your application we need to enable YouTube API.
+For your application we need to enable <i>YouTube API</i>.

 ![alt tag](https://raw.github.com/maximbilan/ios_youtube_browser/master/img/img2.png)

-Also you need to create iOS key by this <a href="https://code.google.com/apis/console/?noredirect">link</a> on the API access tab and ‘Create new iOS key’ button.
+Also you need to create <i>iOS</i> key by this <a href="https://code.google.com/apis/console/?noredirect">link</a> on the <i>API</i> access tab and ‘Create new iOS key’ button.

 ![alt tag](https://raw.github.com/maximbilan/ios_youtube_browser/master/img/img3.png)